Adapton/fungi-lang.rust/README.md

 outputs from related inputs that change over time.
 Often, these input changes arise from an external source, such as a human, or another computer program.

-**Fungi** provides a pair of complementary sub-languages for expressing the interactions of incremental computations, which it organizes into two **computation roles**:

-1. The **Archivist role** computes output from input using a _**functional** language_, and

-2. the **Editor role** uses an _**imperative** language_ to
-   incrementally mutate this input over time, and change demand for output in the process (e.g., placing or removing focus on different outputs of the archivists' functions).

-Note: _For now, the current Fungi prototype focuses only on the *archivist* role, leaving the editor role to the surrounding Rust code; future work will integrate the editor role into Fungi programs, to facilitate additional effects-related checks._

 ## Fungi programs name their (incremental) data and subcomputations